prasraja672/actor-facebook-scraper/README.md

 * Pages "Likes" count is a best-effort.
 The mobile page doesn't provide the count, and some languages don't provide any at all.
 So if a page has 1.9M, the number will most likely be 1900000 instead of the exact number.
 * No content, stats or comments for live stream posts
-* There's a known issue that some posts can make the crawler hang for a long time, using all the CPU.
-It's an edge case that involves a lot of variables to happen, but it's common to happen with a shared post from another live stream with links on both posts.
 * New reviews don't contain a rating from 1 to 5, but rather is positive or negative
 * Cut-off date for posts happen on the original posted date, not edited date, i.e: posts show as `February 20th 2:11AM`, but that's the edited date, the actual post date is `February 19th 11:31AM` provided on the DOM
 * The order of items aren't necessarily the same as seen on the page, and not sorted by date